Home > Code Sector News, TeraCopy > TeraCopy 1.25 beta

 TeraCopy 1.25 beta

-• Added: Option to run CRC test when file transfer is complete.
+• Added: Option to run a CRC test when a file transfer is complete.

-• Added: Option to save report and shutdown system after file transfer.
+• Added: Option to save report and shutdown system after a file transfer.

 • Added: Support for 64 bit systems (beta).